-In order to lubricate the chains use the following procedure:
+In order to lubricate the chains, use the following procedure:

-- 1. Remove the floorboard (s) and raise the upper body (Max II) or the cargo box (Buffalo) to gain access to the chains. - 2.
-Wipe the chain with a rag in order to remove any water, dirt or debris. - 3.
-Lubricate the chain completely using a good grade of motorcycle chain lubricant.
+- Remove the floorboard, pins, and wingnuts, and raise the upper body to gain access to the chains. - Wipe the chain with a rag in order to remove any water, dirt or debris. - Lubricate the chain completely using a good grade of motorcycle chain lubricant.

-If your ATV is equipped with O-Ring chain, use a chain lubricant specifically designed for O-Ring chains.
+NOTE Since your ATV is equipped with X-Ring chain, use a chain lubricant that is approved for use on X-Ring chains.